15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 Note: Delaware, Iowa, Maine, and New Hampshire currently have identical homeownership rates.

-According to the U.S. Bureau of Labor Statistics’ latest employment data, there are around 157 million Americans in the nation’s labor force.
-Most American workers are employed in the service sector (around 71%, accounting for a total of 107.8 million people).
+According to the US Bureau of Labor Statistics’ latest employment data, there are around 157 million Americans in the nation’s labor force.
+Most (107.8 million or around 71%) are employed in the service sector.

-The largest sectors in the services sector are trade, transportation, and utilities, followed by education and health services, profession and business services, and leisure and hospitality.
+The largest areas of the service sector are trade, transportation, and utilities, followed by education and health services, profession and business services, and leisure and hospitality.
+Around 22.5 million Americans work in government and 12.9 million in manufacturing, while around 16 million are self-employed.

-The job market, and its work opportunities, vary wildly in the U.S. from state to state, as each state has its economy and its industries.
+The job market and its work opportunities vary wildly from state to state, as each state has a unique economy and set of industries.

-South Carolina is honored to enjoy the highest employment rate in the nation, with the number of unemployed residents at only 2.3%.
-Interestingly, South Carolina has one of the lowest labor participation rates in the country – just 58%.
+South Carolina enjoys the highest employment rate in the nation, with only 2.3% of residents unemployed.
+Interestingly, South Carolina also has one of the lowest labor participation rates in the country—just 58%.

-At the other end of the spectrum sits Alaska, which has suffered an ongoing statewide recession and has seen the fastest rate of job losses since 2015.
+At the other end of the spectrum sits Alaska, which suffers an ongoing statewide recession and has seen the fastest job loss rate since 2015.

 Top Quintile 2nd Quintile 3rd Quintile 4th Quintile 5th Quintile